Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 I used `&str` here on purpose because lifetimes are a bit of a nasty question, but I think with a hopefully simple answer: the return type of the default argument function is exactly the type of the argument *but with every lifetime replaced with 'static*.
 This requires the expression to be computable with no context, and because almost everything is covariant, will generally Do The Right Thing.

 It will fall over for weird things involving invariance or contravariance and you will just get a compiler error.
 I think that's simply *fine*.
 The overwhelming application of this feature will be for things that don't even have lifetimes, like RandomState or Global.
-String literals and slices are the "big" issue, and 'static works well for those. `self` cannot be used to compute the default, because, oh my god no (you can hack that in for yourself with an Option+match in the function body, but crucially this is simple from the perspective of *the compiler*).
+String literals and slices are the "big" issue, and 'static works well for those. `self` cannot be used to compute the default, because, oh my god no (you can hack that in for yourself with an Option+match in the function body, but crucially things remain simple from the perspective of *the compiler*).

 Also, if you're worried about type declaration having arbitrary expressions, we can go for the "salty but simple" solution of forcing the user to write the default function manually and provide a function pointer: